OctopusDeploy/blog/blog/2022-02/jenkins-running-unit-tests/index.md

 Verifying code changes with unit tests is a critical process in typical development workflows.
 Jenkins provides a number of plugins to collect and process the results of tests allowing developers to browse the results, debug failed tests, ignore some test failures, and generate reports on the history of tests over time.

-In this post, you'll learn how to add unit tests to a Jenkins project and configure plugins to process the results.
+In this post, you learn how to add unit tests to a Jenkins project and configure plugins to process the results.

 ## Prerequisites